brownplt/iticse-in-flow-2014/in-flow-assignments/clear/asgn-1.md

 ## Grading

-How do you anticipate the work done at the intermediate stages being assessed?
-(Assume limitless human and computer resources.)

 Each student (or student pairs’) two reviews at each cycle (four in total) are summatively assessed, applying the guidelines below